 Massasoit Community College is pleased to announce that our Veterinary Technology Program has been granted accreditation by the American Veterinary Medical Association Committee on Veterinary Technician Education and Activities (AVMA CVTEA).
-Massasoit's Vet Tech students, including the very first class that graduated in June 2017, will now be considered graduates of an AVMA CVTEA accredited program and are eligible to take the Veterinary Technician National Exam (VTNE).
-Students are required to sit for and pass the VTNE in order to become credentialed veterinary technicians, and in Massachusetts must have graduated from an accredited program to be eligible to do so.
+Graduates are required to sit for and pass the VTNE to earn the title of credentialed veterinary technician in the Commonwealth of Massachusetts as well as most states across the country.